 Social media is a topic that you either love or hate.
 BUT, in most industries it is REQUIRED now!
 It is always changing and can be difficult to remember.

 We have taken 10 popular questions we get from clients and answered them all right here for you!

 The top 10 questions we get from clients are…

 #1 – “Huh?
 Do I need a Facebook profile to have a business page?”

-YES and No. Technically no, but most of the time it's acting up, so we recommend a profile and then page underneath the profile.
-Make your profile under your name (Click for Facebook's Name Policy) and then the page which will be linked to you.
+YES and No. Technically no, but most of the time it’s acting up, so we recommend a profile and then page underneath the profile.
+Make your profile under your name (Click for Facebook’s Name Policy) and then a page for your business which will be linked directly to you.
 Your page will be where you provide your company information, name, and contact information as well.
-If you need someone to then create content on that page you can assign them as "content-creators" (keep reading for more information on this).
+If you need someone to then create content on that page you can assign them as “content-creators” (keep reading for more information on this).

 A good example of this is an employee that is going to be posting on your page as the company.
 Don’t make the mistake of spending those hours creating the perfect “profile” under a company name only to get it shut down.

 #2 – Great, Now how do I find my page?